v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/20_0901-Protecting data and devices.md

     BitLocker**.

-4. In the **BitLocker Drive Encryption** window, ensure that you see **C: BitLocker Encrypting** status.
+4. In the **BitLocker Drive Encryption** window, ensure that you see **C: BitLocker On** status.
 This means that drive is being encrypted.
 This takes some time, so you can proceed to the next task.

 5.  **Close** all open windows.